 The digital breadcrumb trail

 One advantage we have in digital spaces?
 Evidence.
 Screenshot concerning conversations.
 Notice patterns: Does their intensity correlate with times you’ve tried to establish distance?
 Do they lovebomb, then withdraw, then lovebomb again when you start moving on?
-This cycle—idealization, devaluation, discard—is classic manipulation, and digital records make it harder for gaslighting to work.
+This cycle—idealization, devaluation, discard—is classic manipulation visible also in ghosting behavior, and digital records make it harder for gaslighting to work.

 Trust your embodied response